-This initial environmental statement provides information to the public and other interested parties on the environmental performance, activities, and objectives of the European Maritime Safety Agency (EMSA).
+This environmental statement constitutes its first update and provides information to the public and other interested parties on the environmental performance, activities, and objectives of the European Maritime Safety Agency (EMSA).
 It is the first such statement produced by EMSA.
 Together with further information, it can be found on EMSA's website.
-Unless indicated otherwise, the data used for this statement refer to January 2019 to December 2021 and were collected and processed by EMSA.
+Unless indicated otherwise, the data used for this statement refer to January 2019 to December 2022 and were collected and processed by EMSA.